-WR 243 3 Credits INTRO TO IMAGINATIVE WRITING Quarters: Fall
+WR 243 3 Credits INTRO TO IMAGINATIVE WRITING Quarters: Fall Explores the reading and writing of the

 Explores the reading and writing of three of the major varieties of imaginative, or "creative", writing.
 Focus: reading and writing poetry.
 Prerequisites: Pass WR 115 with a "C-" or better, or suitable placement score.